nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Student Notes feature

 The adding of student notes is facilitated by `NoteCommand`.
-It extends `Command` and allows the addition of a `Note` to the student at the specified index.
-The `Note` given in the user input can contain any kind of characters, but it cannot be empty, and must be 200 characters or less.
-If there is an existing `Note` for the student, it will be overwritten when another `NoteCommand` is created.
+It extends `Command` and allows the addition of a `Note` to the student at the index specified by the user.

 The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("note 1 note/Likes dogs.")` as an example.